A Foodcentric Life

 Grilled Flank Steak Mexican Style | AFoodCentricLife.com

 With a Mexican flavor profile, this grilled steak is great served with a pile of soft corn tortillas and thinly sliced veggies.
-Go grain-free by skipping the tortillas and serving with the veggies in the cole slaw recipe here, using the extra sauce to dress the slaw instead of the Asian almond butter sauce.
-For another flank steak recipe, try this Asian inspired recipe with ginger.
+Go grain-free by skipping the corn tortillas and use cassava tortillas and serve with this easy cole slaw recipe.

 Grilled Flank Steak Mexican Style | AFoodCentricLife.com